Kowaine/JPG-PNG-to-MNIST-NN-Format/README.md

 # JPG-and-PNG-to-MNIST

-Super simple method for converting a set of jpg and/or png images (or a mix) into mnist binary format for training (depends on imagemagick and python 2.7 PIL)
+Super simple method for converting a set of jpg and/or png images (or a mix) into mnist binary format for training
+On Windows!

 # Dependencies:

-Use the following lines to install imagemagick and the python-imaging-library (PIL):
+Pillow
+7z(Path variable is necessary)

 ```Pillow
 pip install pillow